makerdao/community/governance/votes/Executive Vote - February 22, 2023.md

 * [Ceiling Increase Cooldown (`ttl`)](https://manual.makerdao.com/module-index/module-dciam#ceiling-increase-cooldown-ttl): **12 hours**.
 * [Target Borrow Rate (`bar`)](https://manual.makerdao.com/module-index/module-dai-direct-deposit#target-borrow-rate-bar): **2%**.

-Note that Governance has approved a `line` of 20 million DAI but the intial deployment sets the `line` to 5 million DAI following the advice of the Protocol Engineering Core Unit.
+**Note that Governance has approved a `line` of 20 million DAI but the intial deployment sets the `line` to 5 million DAI following the advice of the Protocol Engineering Core Unit**.

+For more information on the DAI Direct Deposit Module, see the entry in the Maker Operational Manual [here](https://manual.makerdao.com/module-index/module-dai-direct-deposit).

 #### Threads and Assessments